Solanum lycopersicum 'Cherrola'

 Cultivation

 Once all danger of frost has passed, plant into greenhouse borders or growbags, or harden plants off and plant outside into rich soil in a sunny spot.
 Tie into supports and pinch out sidehoots.
 Keep well-watered and feed weekly with a tomato fertiliser once flowers form.
-See Tomatoes for further information
+See tomato cultivation for further information.
+For help with diagnosing tomato problems see our video What's gone wrong with my tomatoes?

 Propagation